Best Ping Pong Paddles of 2023: Our Favorites

 Penhold grip

 Penhold was a very popular grip, but it has gone out of preference over the last few years.
-You hold your ping pong paddle in a style that you hold a pen and it allows for greater attacking play.
+You hold your ping pong paddle in a playing style that you hold a pen and it allows for greater attacking play.

 However, it is less preferred because it has more weaknesses, as well.
 If you opt for a penhold grip, though, you should get a ping pong racket that has a smaller handle as you will only be gripping the top of the handle.